 In addition to photography, I am a Rutgers Engineering school graduate and working as an Engineering manager at an innovative precision and digital hand tools firm.
 I also hold an MBA degree from NYU.

 My indulgences include gourmet coffee and fine chocolates.
 I am a VIP of Dunkin Donuts, Starbucks, Panera Breads, Godiva, and Lindt…just to name a few.
-My latest love is for OrigamiOwl jewelries.
-Their high quality photo gifts and customizable story telling products create such a synergy with my business I have decided to include them as session gifts for my clients.
+My latest love is for OrigamiOwl Jewelries.
+Their high quality photo gifts and customizable story telling products create such a synergy with my business I have decided to include them as session gifts for eligible clients.

 Everyone has weaknesses.
 For me, it is the lack of motivation to workout.
-But I am beginning to become interested in yoga and the Max Challenge program.
+But I am beginning to become interested in yoga.
 I’m excited to see where my fitness journey takes me, especially as it means that I can enjoy more coffee and chocolate.

 I look forward to working with you and marking milestones for you and your family through the art of photography.